Startive/GDBrowser-2.11/README.md

 2) Clone/download this repository
 3) Open cmd/powershell/terminal in the main folder (with index.js)
 4) Type `npm i` to flood your hard drive with code that's 99% useless
+5) (Optional) Type `npm audit fix` and do some random things
-5) Type `node index` to run the web server
+6) Type `node index` to run the web server
-6) GDBrowser is now running locally at http://localhost:2000
+7) GDBrowser is now running locally at http://localhost:2000

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)